tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/购买指南/计费概述_intl_en.md

 ### Standard plan- Security acceleration requests
-If the security acceleration requests exceed your Standard plan’s limit, you are billed at the following tiered prices.
+If the security acceleration requests exceed your Standard plan's limit, you are billed at the following tiered prices.

 <table>
 <thead>